haijiaerbaiyang/altility/readme.md

 ### Usage guide:
 At the core of altility stands the class **altility.ADL_model**.
 It bundles properties and methods of the active deep learning (ADL) model that we want to train.
-Bellow is a list of all parameters, attributes, methods and generated results.
+Bellow is a list of all parameters, methods and generated results.

 <table>